telefonicaid/tdigital-hybridge/README.md

 ```

 ###Android
 * Compile the sources and copy `hybridge.jar` with your proyect libs dependencies.
-Alternatively, you can set the Hybridge project as a Android library dependency.
+Alternatively, you can set the Hybridge project as an Android library dependency.

 * Create your own **actions** by implementing the interface `JsAction` as an `Enum`.
 Hybridge will handle this actions inside a `Enum` listing **actions** as AsyncTask each one: